This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What Do Potato Plant Flowers Look Like?

 In my first experience with potato plants, I wasn’t sure what the flowers looked like, so I had to inquire from agricultural experts.
 The flowers produced by potato plants are usually small and will sometimes form clusters.
-If you’ve come across flowers growing on tomatoes, you should expect something somewhat similar but in various colors.
+If you’ve encountered flowers growing on tomatoes, you should expect something similar but in various colors.

 You can find potato flowers with colors ranging from pink, lavender, white, or purple, along with a yellow center.
 The variety of potatoes you choose to grow will determine the color of the flowers.
 Some specific potato varieties have a particular color on the flowers.

-Once it’s time to prune the flowers, you can use gardening shears or scissors to cut at the base of the plant’s stem with the flower.
+Once it’s time to prune the flowers, you can use gardening shears or scissors to cut the plant’s stem at the base with the flower.
 This way, the plant will stop sending more energy for seed production.
 Instead, the plant will now focus on producing tubers.
 Pruning is the most effective method that helps direct the plant’s energy to where you want the energy to go.

 Although most gardeners pinch off the flowers with bare fingers, it’s advisable to consider putting on at least long sleeves, gloves, or eye protection.
-Gloves will help to avoid getting into direct contact with the plant’s sap.
-If you have an allergy to potatoes or have sensitive skin, you can develop a rash or other allergic reactions.
+Gloves will help avoid direct contact with the plant’s sap.
+If you have a potato allergy or sensitive skin, you can develop a rash or other allergic reactions.

 Alternatively, you can sterilize your pruners or scissors by dipping the blades into Pine-Sol, Lysol, or rubbing alcohol.
 Let the blades air dry, then start siping off the buds or flowers developing from your potato plants.